COVID-19 pandemic in Botswana: February 2021

 On 1 February the number of confirmed cases increased to 23503 of which 2230 had been transferred to other countries.
 The death toll rose to 163.

 On 5 February the number of confirmed cases increased to 24435 of which 2270 had been transferred to other countries.
 The death toll rose to 179.

 On 8 February the number of confirmed cases increased to 24926 of which 2299 had been transferred to other countries.
 The death toll rose to 202.

-On 12 February the number of confirmed cases increased to 25802 of which 2321 had been transferred to other countries.
-The death toll rose to 226.

 On 15 February the number of confirmed cases increased to 26524 of which 2327 had been transferred to other countries.
 The death toll rose to 254.

 On 19 February the number of confirmed cases increased to 27721 of which 2329 had been transferred to other countries.
 The death toll rose to 300.
 Most cases occurred in population agglomerations such as Gaborone, Francistown, Selebi Phikwe, Maun, Mochudi and Molepolole.

 On 22 February the number of confirmed cases increased to 28371 of which 2340 had been transferred to other countries.
 The death toll rose to 310.

 On 26 February the number of confirmed cases increased to 30727 of which 2353 had been transferred to other countries.
 The death toll rose to 332.